andr-ew/nest_/doc/txt.md

 ### label

 a label to be displayed for input types. defaults to [`k`](../doc/core.md#k). set `label = false` to remove the label.

+### step

+displayed number values are rounded down to this division (default is 0.01)

 ### lvl